jonespm/caliper-python/README.md

 but we do not accept contributions in the form of pull requests from non-members.
 See `CONTRIBUTING.md` for more information.

+The project uses Black, and its configuration in a `pyproject.toml` file as the canonical way to format the code; code contributions should keep in line with this.

 **Testing**.
 When you work with the source bundle, we include tests in the `tests` directory.
 In general, whenever you might make changes to code in `caliper`, you should run the fixture tests.
 From the source repo's top-level directory, use `tox` to run all the tests on Python 3.7, 3.8